Mary Somerville (neé Fairfax)

 As well as translations and journal articles, Mary wrote three major scientific works for which she received distinction from learned societies throughout the world.
 She and her husband settled in Italy.

-You can see items relating to Mary Somerville in our display 'Celebrating Scottish women of science', which runs at the National Library of Scotland from 1 March to 30 April.
+Items relating to Mary Somerville featured in our display 'Celebrating Scottish women of science', which ran at the National Library of Scotland from 1 March to 30 April 2013.